maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Now that we have Mobvious set up, here is how we will use it.

-From our [Mobile Solutions Roundup][Mobile Roundup] we combine a bit of [Ryan Bates][] mobile solution with Mobvious.
-Part of Ryan Bates solution creates a new mime type (:mobile), and uses a before_filter to test if the request is a mobile request.
-If true, the mime type is set to :mobile.
-As such, only files named with a ".mobile.haml" extension will be served.
+To begin we will add a bit of [Ryan Bates mobile solution][Ryan Beats] to our Mobvious implementation.
+Part of his solution creates a new mime type (:mobile), and uses a before_filter to test if an incoming request is mobile.
+If true, the before_filter sets the mime type to :mobile and only files named with the ".mobile.haml" extension are served to mobile requests.

-To do this in our application we add the following to application_controller.rb:
+To do this in our application in conjunction with Mobvious we add the following to application_controller.rb:

     class ApplicationController < ActionController::Base
       protect_from_forgery